The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 The ROI of AI-Native Operations

-The business case for AI-native operations on the Microsoft Cloud is built on four measurable value dimensions.
-Organizations that track all four — not just cost reduction — see the full picture and make better investment decisions.
+The business case for AI-native operations on the Microsoft Cloud relies on four measurable value dimensions.
+Organizations that track all four dimensions, instead of just concentrating on cost reduction, achieve a complete understanding.
+This strategy helps them make better investment choices.

 Dimension 1: Productivity Gains